mwat56/cssfs/README.md

 	go get -u github.com/mwat56/cssfs

-or you can just include it in your own server's code base
+or you can just include it directly in your own server's code base

 	import "github.com/mwat56/cssfs"